-Due to concerns about the growth of the twins that she was carrying, Nonjabulo Buthelezi had been booked to deliver as a high-risk patient at Grey's Hospital on 30 April 2018.

-However, on Wednesday, 25 April 2018, while at home at Pomeroy, she started experiencing mild cramps earlier in the day.She did not think much of it.
+Twenty-three (23) year-old Ms Buthelezi had been booked to deliver as a high-risk patient at Grey's Hospital on 30 April 2018.
+However, while at home at Pomeroy, she started experiencing mild cramps earlier in the day.
+She did not think much of it.
 But in the evening, it became clear that she was going into labour.
 She was rushed to Pomeroy CHC.

-As a safety precaution, women who are expecting twins are referred to district or regional hospital, as these normally have better resources, such as medical theatres, more skilled staff and emergency blood stocks.
+As a safety precaution, women who are expecting twins are referred to district or regional hospitals, as these normally have better resources, such as medical theatres, more skilled staff and emergency blood stocks.

-Cuba-trained Dr Sanele Madela, CEO of Pomeroy CHC, says he had been on call when he was informed that Ms Buthelezi had been admitted at the facility, fully dilated, and needed to deliver her twins.
-"We had no choice but to deliver her immediately," said Dr Madela who has also thanked the team of nurses who helped him during the delivery.
+Cuba-trained Dr Sanele Madela, CEO and medical manager of Pomeroy CHC, said he had been on call when he was informed that Ms Buthelezi had been admitted at the facility, fully dilated, and needed to deliver her twins.
+"We had no choice but to deliver her immediately," said Dr Madela, who has also thanked the team of nurses who helped him during the delivery.

 "If a person is expecting twins, we prefer them to give birth in a hospital that has a theatre, because if there are complications during the labour and delivery process, you can rush into theatre and save hers and the baby's life.
 It is always safer in a district or regional hospital.
 He said that when a woman is expecting twins it means that her cervix will be bigger, and after giving birth, it may not return to its normal size early enough, which makes her more susceptible to bleeding after delivering.
-"Bleeding is one of the main factors that lead to mothers dying after birth,"
+"Bleeding is one of the main factors that lead to mothers dying after birth," said Dr Madela.